Dr. Garwood P. Anderson is Dean and President of Nashotah House Theological Seminary, where he also holds a chair as Professor of New Testament.

 The Rt.
 Rev. Dr. Joseph Wandera is bishop of the Anglican Diocese of Mumias, Kenya.

-Dr. Christopher Wells is executive director and publisher of the Living Church Foundation.
+Dr. Christopher Wells is Director of Unity, Faith, and Order for the, and served for 13 years as executive director of the Living Church Foundation, Inc.

 The Rev. Dr. George Westhaver is the Principal of Pusey House, Oxford, and a fellow of St. Cross College.